cloudfoundry/cli/README.md

 ### Downloading the latest V7 CF CLI (BETA)

-**Important Note**: The v7 CF CLI beta under rapid development and as such is tested only against CC API v3 Release Candidate.
-Use at your own risk.
-See [releases](https://github.com/cloudfoundry/cli/releases) for more information.
+**Important Note**: The v7 CF CLI is pending GA.
+When it GA's, the binary will be renamed from `cf7` to `cf`.
+If you're already using the v7 CLI in parallel to the v6 CLI, you may need to change your workflow to accomodate the binary name change.
+See the [Version Switching](#version-switching) section for instructions.
+For more information and general status on the v7 CLI, please check [releases](https://github.com/cloudfoundry/cli/releases).

 #### Compatibility
-The V7 CLI is developed and tested against CAPI release candidates.
+When v7 GA's the v7 CLI's minimum supported version of the CC API will be established at `v3.85.0` (published in [CAPI release v1.95.0](https://github.com/cloudfoundry/capi-release/releases/tag/1.95.0)).
+All pre-GA betas have been tested against CAPI release candidate available at the time the betas were published.
 See the [releases](https://github.com/cloudfoundry/cli/releases) page for the minimum CAPI RC version required for each V7 beta version.

 #### Installing using a package manager